-Description of Data: The data on students' satisfaction ratings on teacher-student relationship seems most satisfying for an overwhelming majority of the graduates.
-A large number of the graduates, i.e., 21 out of 46, have marked four stars to show satisfaction in their relationship with teachers.
-The second-largest numbers of graduates, i.e., 15, have marked five stars to such a relationship.
-A small number of students have marked merely two and three stars.
-Limited graduates have either decline to comment or mark.
+Description of Data: The data on students' satisfaction ratings on teacher-student relationship shows that this aspect is most satisfying for an overwhelming majority of the graduates.
+More than half of all graduates, i.e., 34 out of 60, have marked five stars to show satisfaction in their relationship with teachers.
+The second-largest numbers of graduates, i.e., 15, have marked four stars to such a relationship.
+The third-largest number of graduates, i.e., 8, marked three stars to the student-teacher relationship.
+A small number of students have marked merely two and one stars.
 Thus, the graduates seem to be elated with their teachers at the college. (see Figure 9).

 Inferences: The analysis of the data on teacher-student satisfaction ratings of students reveals that most graduates are very happy at the humane and cordial behavior of teachers at the college.
 Many factors may have influenced this perception of students.
 First, the college has established a long tradition of student counseling; teachers are asked to maintain a familial type of behavior toward students.
 Second, the personal care of students can be another instrumental thing behind such a perception of students.
-Third, teachers involve their students in several activities, excursions, and research in a friendly manner.
+Third, teachers involve their students in several activities, excursions, and researches in a friendly manner.
 So, the college may keep up the spirit of student service.